 Source: Modified from CALFED Report, 2011

+2.3.1 Bifenthrin Input Parameters

 The physicochemical properties of bifenthrin, sorption constant (Kd), aerobic soil metabolism half-life, and solubility (SOL) in Table 4 are the governing factors for pesticides runoff potential in both dissolved and absorbed for phases (Goss, 1992; Luo and Zhang, 2010).
 Degradation of pesticides in soil involves processes such as hydrolysis, photolysis, and microbial decay, simulated by PRZM5, is based on a combined single decay rate and assumes first-order kinetics (Luo and Zhang, 2009).